 The most strenuous day as you traverse the rugged headlands of Maquinna Point and camp near there at a tidal lagoon 1.5 hrs west of Yuquot (Friendly Cove).
 (Approximately 8 hours hiking)

 Enjoy a short, pleasant hike to Yuquot (Friendly Cove - about 1.5 hrs), the historic landing site where Chief Maquinna and the Nu-chah-nulth people welcomed the first Europeans, including Captain Cook.
-Visit the restored Spanish Church where there are artifacts of First Nations and European history.
-The adjacent lighthouse is one of the few remaining manned lighthouses and one of the most stunning on the B.C. coast.
+Visit the Catholic church where there is an exhibit of First Nations and European history.
+Visit the adjacent lighthouse, one of the few still manned, and one of the most stunning on the BC coast.
 The keepers are most receptive and hospitable people.
-Walk the beautiful polished pebble beaches, swim in the small fresh water lake, and chat with the First Nations peoples about plans to restore the village to its former historic grandeur.
+Walk the beautiful polished pebble beaches, swim in the small fresh water lake, and between June and mid August, visit a First Nations Master carver at work in his carving shed on the beach.
 Board the working vessel M.V.Uchuck III for the voyage to Gold River.
-After pick up by Lodge vehicle arrive back at SPL by 5:00 pm, in time for a hot shower, and maybe a swim and sauna before dinner.
+After pick up by Lodge vehicle arrive back at SPL by 5:00 pm, in time for a swim and sauna before dinner.

 Hearty breakfast and depart by 11:00 am